MeesterMarcus/MeesterMarcus/README.md

 ### Hello!
-My name is Marcus and I'm a professional web designer and software engineer. 👋
+My name is Marcus and I'm a professional software engineer. 👋

 <!--
 **MeesterMarcus/MeesterMarcus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.